-Another option to Da Nang is SilkAir (from Singapore).
-Hue airport is small and unhurried (and closed till 20 November, 2013 for an upgrade).
+There are regular direct flights to Danang from Hong Kong (Dragonair) and from Singapore (SilkAir).
+Hue airport is small and unhurried.
 An alternative entry point is via Danang Airport.
 Grab a taxi and head off.
-The exchange rate is roughly US$1=21,000 dong.
+The exchange rate is roughly US$1=22,771 dong.

 Once the flourishing capital of the Nguyen Dynasty and later severely pummelled during the 1968 Tet Offensive, Hue has lost much of its imperial accoutrement but retains a certain historical cachet.
 The area is littered with small private pagodas and village homes in the classical Oriental style mixing Chinese architectural forms with Vietnamese styles.
 It is a low-rise community with the occasional high-rise hotel or office block.
 The Perfume River (Huong River) runs a lazy course through the town, passing by the Citadel and its Forbidden City.

 Hue hotel and resort options are laid-back and unpretentious in keeping with the style of this ancient town.
-A distinct departure, and pleasurably so, is the Best Western Premier Indochine Palace (formerly Celadon Palace Hotel), a white high-rise mimicking a fashionable Paris block with an Indochine “Noble House” theme carried through the interiors.
+A distinct departure, and pleasurably so, is the Indochine Palace (formerly Best Western Premier), a white high-rise mimicking a fashionable Paris block with an Indochine “Noble House” theme carried through the interiors.
 This modern dedication to the last Nguyen emperor, Queen Nam Phuong, offers spacious rooms and suites, starting from 35sqm, in peach blush pastel with huge inviting plump beds, 42-inch flat-screen TVs, free WiFi throughout, a work desk, and signature toiletries.

 The safe can house a laptop and a wooden latticework sliding door separates the bedroom from the open-plan bathing area and washbasin.
 The grand lobby with its de rigueur staircase is in gold hues with ornate chandeliers and beige marble.